In 2019, nobody thinks of virtual reality in the context of games or entertainment only.

 VR application development

-The time it takes to develop a project directly depends on the complexity and the purpose of an application.
+The time it takes to develop a project directly depends on the complexity and the purpose of a virtual reality application.

 At this stage, the project passes into the hands of VR designers who create the UI and the set of VR features required for the application.